Brand Touchpoints: What They Are, Why They Matter, and How to Create Them Strategically

 It can be helpful to think through the customer journey as follows:

-• Discovery: The busy professional stumbles upon your YouTube short on effective financial planning.
+• Discovery: The busy professional stumbles upon your YouTube shorts on effective financial planning.

 • Decision-Making: They participate in a live webinar introducing your advisory service.